OctopusDeploy/blog/blog/2021-08/ecs-milestone2/index.md

 The limitations from [milestone one](https://octopus.com/blog/rfc-ecs-integration-with-octopus#what-is-the-scope-of-the-first-ecs-milestone) still apply to milestone two:

-* Limiting the step to deploying to Fargate only.
+* Limiting the original step to deploying to Fargate only (the new step proposed in this milestone will update any existing service and task definition, regardless of whether it is EC2 or Fargate).
 * Only supporting rolling deployments, and not supporting integrated CodeDeploy blue/green deployments.
-* Not providing the ability to build a new load balancer.
+* Not providing the ability to build a new load balancer (only select an existing one).
 * Exclude auto-scaling settings.
 * Exclude App Mesh and FireLens settings.
 * Exclude service auto-discovery settings.
-* Only creating a service, and not supporting tasks or scheduled tasks.
+* Only creating or updating a service, and not supporting tasks or scheduled tasks.

 ## When will this be released?